 Are there any trade groups that help CCDD operators?

-If you need Clean Construction Demolition Debris support, give A3 Environmental Consultants a call.
+If you need Clean Construction Demolition Debris (CCDD) support, give A3 Environmental Consultants a call.
 We’ll work to get your clean fill into the closest, most economical location to save you time and money.
 Our reports meet the requirements of all lenders and government agencies such as the Small Business Administration (SBA), Housing and Urban Development (HUD) and the United States Department of Agriculture (USDA).
 A3 Environmental Consultants can be reached at (888) 405-1742 or by email at Info@A3E.com.